gimlet-io/gimlet-documentation/src/pages/blog/options-for-kubernetes-pod-autoscaling.md

 ---
-title: "Kubernetes pod autoscaling - how it should have been from the get go"
+title: "Options for Kubernetes pod autoscaling"
 date: "2023-01-23"
 description: "The Gimlet.io team put together this blog to show common usecases of autoscaling: based on CPU, custom Prometheus metrics and RabbitMQ queue length.
 Furthermore, we are aiming to clear up the differences between the Horizontal Pod Autoscaler (HPA), the Prometheus Adapter and KEDA."
-image:
+image: autoscaling.png
 author: Youcef Guichi
 authorAvatar: /youcef.jpg
 ---